gitzhaq/vs-websocket-chat/README.md

 All of the following commands should be executed in the app root directory.

+Note: This project uses yarn instead of npm.

 ##Preparation

 Fill in the .env-Variables by adding a file named ".env" to the root of the project.
 Inside of it specify the MongoDB